telenovelachuan/predictive_widget_maintenance/references/failure_predicting.md

 # Failure Predicting
-Try to predict which units are most possible to fail soon.
+Try to predict which units are most likely to fail soon.

-# Method 1: use neural network and train MLP on all unit training data files
+# Idea 1: compute the days until failure for each data sample, and train regression MLP to predict the days until failure for test set.

-1. Preparing 3 new feature for each data row before training model:
+1. Preparing 1 label and 2 new features before training model:

 	- time remaining until failure (in days)